 - Title insurance policies

 The escrow company gets a payment when the closing is complete.
-You'll know when it's time to submit the form of payment.
+I'll keep you up-to-date on what comes next.